Naman1997/VAAK/README.md

 We used a raspberry pi to send the data to the firebase realtime database using the *rev.py* script.
 You can learn more about it [here](https://www.instructables.com/id/Raspberry-Pi-Arduino-Serial-Communication/).

+# Important
+Before you move on to the next section, you need to set up your input circuit with the arduino.
+To learn how to do that go to [Circuit.md](https://github.com/Naman1997/VAAK-firebase-arduino-python_serial_comunication-/blob/master/Circuit.md)

 # Prerequisites
 ## For Android App
 In RPi/app/src/main/java/c/vaak/vaak/MainActivity.java, replace *#YOUR_EMAIL* with your gmail ID with which firebase authentication is enabled and *#YOUR_PASSWORD* with the password for authentication.